sergeybykov85/ic-content-package/README.md

 - `deploy_private_package (metadata:Types.MetadataArgs, options: ?Types.PackageOptions) : async Result.Result<Text, CommonTypes.Errors>`:deploys a new private package (canister), inits its store and registers it in the registry
 - `deploy_shared_package (metadata:Types.MetadataArgs, contributors:[CommonTypes.Identity], options: ?Types.PackageOptions) : async Result.Result<Text, CommonTypes.Errors>`:deploys a new shared package (canister), inits its store and registers it in the registry
 - `remove_empty_package (id : Text, remainder_cycles:?Nat)`: removes the empty package physically and delists it from the registry as well

+////
+## BundlePackage actor
+This actor is responsible to represent a package model (list of bundles).Client/service interects with BundlePackage to manage bundles.
+It is worth to mention that PackageService instantiate BundlePackage actor and include it into the PackageRegistry

+### Interface
+Some public methods of the `BundlePackage` actor:
+- `update_metadata (args : Types.MetadataUpdateArgs) : async Result.Result<(), CommonTypes.Errors>`: updates metadata (name, description, logo) of the package
+- `apply_contributors (access_list : [CommonTypes.Identity]) : async Result.Result<(), CommonTypes.Errors>`: applies list of contributors for shared package.
+- `register_bundle (args : Types.BundleArgs) : async Result.Result<Text, CommonTypes.Errors> `: registers a new bundle in the package.
+If user is not authorized, then error is returned
+- `update_bundle (id: Text, args : Types.BundleUpdateArgs) : async Result.Result<Text, CommonTypes.Errors>`: updates the bundle metadata (name, description, tags, classifications)
+- `apply_bundle_logo (id: Text, logo : ?Types.DataRawPayload) : async Result.Result<Text, CommonTypes.Errors>`: updates bundle logo
+- `remove_empty_bundle (bundle_id: Text) : async Result.Result<Text, CommonTypes.Errors>`: removes empty bundle.
+Empty means the bundle without any details like POI etc. If bundle has only metadata name/description/logo it is an empty one
+- `freeze_bundle (id: Text, args: Types.DataFreezeArgs) : async Result.Result<Text, CommonTypes.Errors>`: sets the readonly attribute (time in sec) for the specified group id (POI, Additions)
+- `apply_bundle_section_raw (bundle_id: Text, args : Types.DataPackageRawArgs) : async Result.Result<Text, CommonTypes.Errors>`: submits the data into bundle.
+This method just submits raw format of the data.
+It is useful for image, video, audio guide, binary data
+- `apply_bundle_section (bundle_id: Text, args : Types.DataPackageArgs) : async Result.Result<Text, CommonTypes.Errors>`:  submits the data into bundle.
+This method is designed to submit "structured" data like location, aboutt, history.
+Since the data has some structure, then it might be post-procesed as well (adding to  the index, etc)

+- `init_datastore (cycles : ?Nat) : async Result.Result<Text, CommonTypes.Errors>`:  this method should be called upon package creation.
+If BundlePackage is installed by PackageService, the it takes care about that as well.
+- `new_data_bucket (cycles : ?Nat) : async Result.Result<Text, CommonTypes.Errors>`:  registers a new databucket (partition of the storrage) if a new one is needed
+- `get_bundle_data (bundle_id: Text, group_id:CommonTypes.DataGroupId) : async Result.Result<Conversion.DataGroupView, CommonTypes.Errors>`:  returns bundle data for the specified group
+- `get_bundle_data_groups (bundle_id: Text) : async Result.Result<[CommonTypes.DataGroupId], CommonTypes.Errors>`:  returns list of data groups where data aleady submitted for the bundle
+- `contribute_opportunity_for (identity:CommonTypes.Identity) : async Bool`:  checks if identity can contribute in this package
+- `bundle_contribute_opportunity_for (bundle_id: Text, identity:CommonTypes.Identity) : async Bool`:  checks if identity can contribute inside the existing bundle
+- `get_supported_categories (group_id:CommonTypes.DataGroupId) : async [CommonTypes.CategoryId] `:  returns supported categorries for the specified group id.
+In the future each package may have different schema of the allowed data
+- `get_supported_groups () : async [CommonTypes.DataGroupId]`:  returns supprrted dat groups.
+In the future each package may have different schema of the allowed data
+- `get_supported_classifications () : async [Text]`:  returns supprrted classifications for the package.
+In the future each package may have different schema of the allowed data

 ## WidgetService actor